 Shropshire’s Sacrifice in the Great War

-St Chad’s has produced a new Roll of Honour to commemorate the precious lives lost in The Great War.
-This leather-bound Roll was presented to the Vice Lord Lieutenant, Col Edmund Thewles on Remembrance Day 2014, who received it on behalf of the whole ceremonial county of Shropshire.
+St Chad’s produced a Roll of Honour to commemorate the precious lives lost in The Great War.
+This leather-bound Roll was presented to the Vice Lord-Lieutenant, Col Edmund Thewles on Remembrance Day 2014, who received it on behalf of the whole ceremonial county of Shropshire.
 The roll was compiled by two local amateur military historians, Neil Evans and Phil Morris; we are very grateful to them for sharing the results of over a decade of research so that this roll could be produced.

 Each purchase supports the costs of the production of the main Roll of Honour.